ZigBee Communication Protocol Tutorial for Smart Home

 From the picture you see that the three non-overlapping WiFi channels (1, 6, 11) use the same frequencies as the ZigBee channels 11…22.
 When you deploy a ZigBee and a WiFi network in you smart home, you have to plan the different channels to reduce the interference to a minimum.
 This said you choose only two of three WiFi channels that are next to each other (1 & 6 or 6 & 11) and the other free channel frequency can be used by the ZigBee network.

-How Smart Devices access the ZigBee Network Channel
+How Smart Devices access the Network Channel

 There are two methods how smart devices can access the ZigBee network.
 The first method is the contention-free method, also called beacon-enabled network.
 The second way is the contention based method or non-beacon-enabled network.